macrat/ayd/README.md

 2001-02-30T16:10:00+09:00	HEALTHY	0.375	ping:anotherhost	rtt(min/avg/max)=0.31/0.38/0.47 send/rcv=4/4
 ```

-Ayd will save the log file in the current directory in default.
+Ayd will save the log file named `ayd.log` into the current directory in default.
 You can change this with `-o` option like below.

 ``` shell